Why Include Fresh Pressed Vegetable Juices?

 View this post on Instagram

-I told my husband, "Next time I say I'm going grocery shopping and it's a Saturday, don't let me do it."
-Somehow my usual Tuesday shopping day got shifted to Saturday and I have got to switch it back!
+Restocking celery for making juice!
+This will become delicious #celeryjuice and will go with my Red Beet Carrot Juice recipe. ❤️💚 I told my husband, "Next time I say I'm going grocery shopping and it's a Saturday, don't let me do it."
+Somehow my usual Thursday shopping day got shifted to Saturday and I must switch it back!
 It's bananas out there!
 Did you brave the stores today? . . #curingvision #groceryshopping #celeryjuice #eatyourgreens #spagettisquash #healthyfood #familymeal #greenjuice #celery #guthealth #autoimmunedisease #hashimotosthyroiditis #sarcoidosis #arthritis #functionalmedicine #notsickanymore

 Turmeric Root, Ginger Root, and Lemon